typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 * The `position` property represents the position of the document in a tree.
   It can be used for functionality like auto-numbering.
   It is not populated if the transformation deals with a single document only.

+The `TreeStructure` mixin provides additional methods as shortcuts for selecting content from the tree:

+* `selectSubtree`, `selectTemplate` and `selectDocument` all accept a `RelativePath` argument to select content from the tree structure, including content from sub-trees.

+* `allDocuments: Seq[Document]` selects all documents contained in this tree, fetched recursively, depth-first.
+  This is in contrast to the `content` property which selects documents and sub-trees on the current level.

+* The `runtimeMessage` method selects any `RuntimeMessage` matching the specified filter.
+  Useful for reporting errors and warnings in the parsed result, see [TODO - link]

 Cursors